Extending $p$-divisible groups and Barsotti-Tate deformation ring in the relative case: Introduction

 When $R = \mathcal{O}_K$, Raynaud showed the following theorem on extending $p$-divisible groups.

-\begin{thm} \emph{(\textbf{Raynaud} \cite[Proposition 2.3.1]{raynaud-groupscheme})} Let $G$ be a $p$-divisible group over $K$.
+\begin{thm} \emph{(\cite[Proposition 2.3.1]{raynaud-groupscheme})} Let $G$ be a $p$-divisible group over $K$.
 Suppose that for each $n \geq 1$, $G[p^n]$ extends to a finite flat group scheme over $\mathcal{O}_K$.
 Then $G$ extends to a $p$-divisible group over $\mathcal{O}_K$, and such an extension is unique up to isomorphism. \end{thm}

-In this paper, we prove that the generalization of Raynaud's theorem holds over the base ring $R$ when the ramification is small.
-On the other hand, using an example from \cite{vasiu-zink-purity}, we also show that such a statement does not hold when the ramification is large.
+In this paper, we prove that the generalization of Raynaud's theorem holds over the relative base $R$ when the ramification is small $(e < p-1)$.
+On the other hand, using an example from \cite{vasiu-zink-purity} on purity of $p$-divisible groups, we show that such a statement does not hold when the ramification is large.

 \begin{thm} Assume $e < p-1$.
 Let $G$ be a $p$-divisible group over $R[\frac{1}{p}]$.
 Suppose that for each $n \geq 1$, $G[p^n]$ extends to a finite locally free group scheme over $R$.
 Then $G$ extends to a $p$-divisible group over $R$, and such an extension is unique up to isomorphism.